sfrahulmpawar/android_basics/README.md

 # android_basics
-This repository is for the basic android applications.
+This repository is for understanding the basics android applications.